internetErik/keystone4-universal-react/README.md

 #### Methods For Getting Data

 All functions used by `populateData` to lookup data must return a `Promise`.
-They must also take an object as a last argument.
+They must also take an object as a first argument.
 Any data fetched from mongo will be assigned to this object before the `Promise` resolves.

 #### Getting More Data (On the `populateData` Function)